rmc3408/Java/README.md

 * Non-static methods are typically called instance methods.
 Call by `ObjectName.method`

 * Static method wii be a method performs a task that does not depend on an object.
-Just to perform tasks.
+Just to perform tasks and no object.So, do not have `this`
 Call by `ClassName.Method`
 if in same class, just method name.